 Overpayments and Fraud

-The Notice of Overpayment will contain information on the nature of overpayment that is drawn by you, the amount you will have to pay back to EDD and penalties levied on you if any.
-It will also contain information on your right to appeal against the imposition of overpayment, and about the procedure to appeal.
+The Notice of Overpayment will contain information on the nature of overpayment that is drawn by the applicant, the amount to be paid back to EDD and penalties levied (if any).
+It will also contain information on the applicant’s right to appeal against the imposition of overpayment, and about the procedure to appeal.

 The EDD has classified overpayments into two categories – Non-Fraud and Fraud.

-Fraud: A fraud overpayment occurs when you intentionally mislead the EDD into paying more benefits than you are entitled to.
-If you withhold an important piece of information, lie about your income earned during the base period, give false or fake documents to prove eligibility, not disclosing information of wages earned during the benefits weeks and similar misleading tactics are considered as a fraud in the state of California.
+Fraud: A fraud overpayment occurs when the applicant intentionally misleads the EDD into paying more benefits than he or she was entitled to.
+If the applicant withholds an important piece of information, lies about his or her earnings during the base period, gives false or fake documents to prove eligibility, fails to disclose information of wages earned during the benefits weeks and similar misleading tactics are considered as a fraud in the state of California.

-If a fraud overpayment is established in your case, you will be expected not only to pay back the excessive amount but also pay a penalty of 30% of the amount of the overpayment.
-You may also face disqualification from anywhere between 5 weeks to 23 weeks.
+If a fraud overpayment case is established, the applicant will be expected not only to pay back the excessive amount but also pay a penalty of 30% of the amount of the overpayment.
+He or she may also face disqualification from anywhere between 5 weeks to 23 weeks.

-If you fail to repay the excessive amount along with the stipulated fine amount, the EDD may deduct the money from your future weekly unemployment benefits amount, which is referred to as an offset.
+If the applicant fails to repay the excessive amount along with the stipulated fine amount, the EDD may deduct the money from his or her future weekly unemployment benefits amount, which is referred to as an offset.

-As a policy of offset, the EDD may also deduct from or totally withhold your state income tax refunds, lottery winnings, or any other source of income owed to you by the state.
-The EDD may also file a case against you in a court of law, charge you court costs and interest, and record a lien on your property.
+As a policy of offset, the EDD may also deduct from or totally withhold the applicant’s state income tax refunds, lottery winnings, or any other source of income owed by the state.
+The EDD may also file a case against the applicant in a court of law, charge him or her court costs and interest, and record a lien on his or her property.

-There are no federal or state-operated benefit extension programs given presently in California.
-It is suggested that the applicants should visit or call the concerned authorities to known more about the current available Reemployment Assistance plans.
+EDD extended benefits during economic-downturn or when the state’s unemployment rate is beyond the threshold level.
+It is suggested that the applicants should visit or call the concerned authorities to know more about the current available Reemployment Assistance plans.

 Job Training Assistance